 Royal Decree–Law 6/2019, in force since 8 March, modifies Organic Law 3/2007 of 22 March on equality and includes companies with over 50 workers in the obligation to implement an equality plan.

 The private sector plays a leading role in the fight against climate change and must establish strategies to reduce its CO2 emissions into the atmosphere and promote renewable energies as opposed to fossil fuels in its activities, or invest in R&D&I to develop more sustainable and less emission-intensive technology innovations.
 The drive to approve legislation on climate change has been underway since 2011, and the preliminary draft bill of the Law on Climate Change and Ecological Transition was finally published in February 2019.

 Draft National Plan for Adaptation to Climate Change (PNACC) 2021-2030

-for increased resilience to the impact of climate change.
-The primary aim of this tool is to make the economy less vulnerable, and a society safer and more resilient, to the impact of climate change.
-For the first time, the PNACC will include within its framework, a system of impact indicators for monitoring the adaptation to climate change, and the periodic compiling of risk reports.
+For increased resilience to the impact of climate change.
+The primary aim of this tool is to make the economy and society less vulnerable, safer and more resilient to the impact of climate change.
+For the first time, the PNACC will include a system of impact indicators within its framework for monitoring adaptation to climate change and the periodic compiling of risk reports.